littlejo/killerkoda-labs/aya-prod/aya-xdp/intro/step1/text.md

 ### 🐳 Step 2 — Start the Docker container

-Then, launch the following command in the **terminal at the bottom** of the page:
+Then, launch the following command:

 ```sh
 docker run --rm -it --name aya \